steinrue/chimp/README.md

 The following options have not been extensively tested and we recommend caution when using them.

 ```
---reg_lambdas [regularization1,regularization2,regularization3,regularization4]
-        Regularizing coefficients used in likelihood optimization.
-Coefficients
-        of [d0l2, d1l1, d1l2, d2l2] respectively.
-These coefficients are
-        multiplied by [d0l2,d1l1,d1l2,d2l2] respectively and are subtracted from
-        the objective function. d0l2 corresponds to the squared deviation from a
-        constant population (Waterson?s estimate). d1l1 corresponds to the
-        absolute value difference of the population size change between adjacent
-        epochs, while d1l2 corresponds to the squared difference of the same.
-        d2l2 is an analog for the square of the second derivative (computed for
-        discrete epochs instead), and upweighting it will penalize deviations
-        from linear behavior.
-The default is no regularization. (default:
-        0,0,0,0)

 --spline
         This option is not fully tested.
 It specifies that the population size
         history will be modeled by a cubic spline function (instead of